amymuwu/amywjwu.com/_posts/2019-1-6-Adaptive-Device.md

 - Hand "cover" (3D Printed TPE) - $1.25
 - "Rod" (PLA) - $0.50

 For the hand "cover" TPE was choosen over other "soft" plastics because TPE is often choosen for medical devices and has much higher ability to retain it's shape.
+Total cost: **$2.75**